Self-Dual Gauge Theory from the Top Down: Amplitudes in Burns-Type Backgrounds

 \subsection{The Three-Point Amplitude}

-It is rather easy to generalize this calculation to compute the scattering of two positive helicity and one negative helicity gluon, as in Figure \ref{fig:Burns3pt}.
-The Feynman diagrams that contribute to the chiral algebra computation are illustrated in Figure \ref{fig:3gluonscattering}.
+It is rather easy to generalize this calculation to compute the scattering of two positive helicity and one negative helicity gluon, as in Fig. \ref{fig:Burns3pt}.
+The Feynman diagrams that contribute to the chiral algebra computation are illustrated in Fig. \ref{fig:3gluonscattering}.

 Let us compute the amplitudes of these diagrams where the first gluon is of negative helicity, and the second two of positive helicity.
 In any such diagram there are $k_{ij}$ $\phi-\phi$ propagators connecting the $i$\textsuperscript{th} to the $j$\textsuperscript{th} edge, for $i,j = 1,2,3$, $i \neq j$.
 Any such edge contributes $[12]/8\pi^2\ip{12}$.
 The three $\psi-\psi$ propagators contribute the Parke-Taylor factor $1/\ip{12}\ip{23}\ip{31}$.
 The fact that the states $\J^{(m)}(\lt;z)$ come with a factor of $1/m!$ means that the Wick contraction of all the edges contributes \be \frac{[12]^{k_{12}}[13]^{k_{13}}[23]^{k_{23}}} {(8\pi^2)^{k_{12}+k_{13}+k_{23}}\ip{12}^{k_{12} + 1}\ip{13}^{k_{13} + 1}\ip{23}^{k_{23} + 1}(k_{12}+k_{23})!(k_{23}+k_{13})!(k_{13} + k_{12})!}\,. \ee As above we assume that the Burns-type metric is associated to a tensor $H_{\alpha\beta\gamma\eta}$ of the form $H = \xi^4$ for a spinor $\xi$.
 The amplitude is accompanied by an overall factor of \be \ip{1\xi}^{2k_{12} + 2k_{13} + 4} \ip{2\xi}^{2k_{12} + 2k_{23}} \ip{3\xi}^{2k_{13} + 2k_{23}} \ee where the exponents are determined by $\mrm{PSL}(2)$ symmetry.